ryanwalls/golang-seed/README.md

 In the `$GOPATH\src\github.com\<your github username/organization>` folder, clone the repo.
 When finished you should have the folder: `$GOPATH\src\github.com\<your github username/organization>\golang-seed`

 ### Packages
-We use go 1.5's [new vendoring feature](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo/edit) and https://github.com/Masterminds/glide to manage package dependencies.
+We use https://github.com/Masterminds/glide to manage package dependencies.

-1. Set an environment variable:  `GO15VENDOREXPERIMENT=1`
-2. Install glide and add it to your path.
+1. Install glide and add it to your path.
 See https://github.com/Masterminds/glide#install
-3. Inside `golang-seed` directory run  `glide install`.
+2. Inside `golang-seed` directory run  `glide install --strip-vendor`.
 This downloads all package dependencies to a `vendor/` folder.
-4. If you need to add more dependencies to the project at any point run `glide get <package name>`, which will add the package to the `glide.yaml`.
+3. If you need to add more dependencies to the project at any point run `glide get <package name>`, which will add the package to the `glide.yaml`.
 If you want to update dependencies to the latest version run `glide up`, this will update the `glide.lock` file with the latest dependencies.